Azure DevOps Connector

 Documentation

-In this section we will learn how to configure and use Azure DevOps Connector in the API Destination to write data in the Azure DevOps.
+In this section we will learn how to configure and use Azure DevOps Connector in the API Destination to write data to Azure DevOps.

 This video covers following and more so watch carefully.
 After watching this video follow the steps described in this article.